Our fieldwork philosophy

 We are committed to making our undergraduate field classes financially inclusive.

-Costs for the core field classes at Levels 1 and 2 and the optional UK-based field classes at Level 3 are met by the school.
+Costs for the core field classes at Levels 1 and 2.
 This includes the costs of travel, accommodation and food during your residential stay.

 Students are expected to purchase their own personal equipment (eg appropriate clothing and footwear) for field class attendance, and to fund aspects of the Level 3 dissertation project if their project involves fieldwork (eg travel, food and accommodation).